atais/medibot/README.md

 python app.py
 ```

+## _scripts

+Folder contains helpers to generate:

+- `static/locations.json`
+- `static/specialities.json`

+files.
+Their content should contain all the available options.

+If it does not, this approach allows for manual fixes :smile:.

 ## License

 This project is licensed under the MIT License, one of the most permissive open-source licenses.